alinapopaqb/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+This project was created on 1st of November

 ### Project Title
-Replace the Project Title
+Bikeshare Prediction Project

 ### Description
-Describe what your project is about and what it does
+This project is about learning git in a fun way

 ### Files used
-Include the files used
+The files used are:
+`bikeshare_2.py`

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Thank you Udacity and it's mentors :)